JasperZhang121/Android_Rental_App/README.md

-- Our application named "LinkHome" is a booking accommodation application that specialises in rental housing.
+**The application named "LinkHome" is a booking accommodation application that specialises in rental housing.
 Our application is focused towards building a strong and diverse culture among group of people by offering them rental property for their vacation mode.

-Application workflow and features:
+**Application workflow and features:
 1. If a user is new to the app, then the user needs to sign up and create an account to add items to wishlist and confirm their booking as required.
 2. If the user already has an account on the application, then the user can directly sign in using the credentials.
 3. User can still view the properties without logging in the app but cannot wishlist the item.